 A: Bile duct cancer is a rare type of cancer that starts in the bile duct.
 Like most cancers, it is named for the body part in which it began.
 If cancer cells are found in other parts of the body, the cancer has spread.
 This is called metastasis.

 Q: What are bile ducts?

-> A: The bile duct is a thin tube that extends from the liver to the small intestine.
-Its purpose is to transport bile.
-Bile is a fluid that breaks down fats during digestion.
+A: The bile ducts are thin tubes that extend from the liver to the small intestine.
+Their purpose is to transport bile.
+Bile is a fluid made in the liver that breaks down fats during digestion.
 The liver secretes bile that is then stored by the gallbladder.
 The liver and gallbladder are connected to each other and to the small intestine.
-During meals, the gallbladder releases bile through the bile duct to help with the digestion of food in the intestines.
+During meals, the gallbladder releases bile through the bile duct system to help with the digestion of food in the intestines.
 Two areas of the bile duct system are involved in this process:

-> Intrahepatic bile ducts.
+Intrahepatic bile ducts.
 These are a network of many small tubes inside the liver that collect bile from liver cells.
 These join into right and left larger ducts that then exit the liver.

 Extrahepatic bile ducts.
 These are the duct system outside the liver.
 After exiting the liver, the right and left hepatic ducts join to form the common hepatic duct.
 The duct draining the gallbladder — called the cystic duct — then merges with the common hepatic duct, which is then called the common bile duct.

 Q: What are the risk factors for bile duct cancer?

 A: Healthcare providers are not sure exactly what causes bile duct cancer, but there are some possible risk factors:

 Chronic ulcerative colitis, which is an inflammatory bowel disease